Is the Google Ads Quality Score real?

-But, once your own account and keywords have enough history, that will replace the expected click-through-rate and you’ll hopefully have two thumbs up from Google.
+But, once your account and keywords have enough history, that will replace the expected click-through rate, and you’ll hopefully have two thumbs up from Google.

-Just like your devices have individual Quality Score metrics, so do the cities, counties, countries, and regions that you’re targeting.
+Like your devices have individual Quality Score metrics, so do the cities, counties, countries, and regions you’re targeting.

 And although you can’t see the geographic breakdown within your Google Ads account, you can run your own test by splitting up campaigns by geography and tracking the difference in performance.

-Still, it’s very clear that ad performance and CTRs varies greatly by geography, and therefore, affect Quality Score as well.
+Still, it’s clear that ad performance and CTRs vary greatly by geography and, therefore, affect Quality Score as well.

 Have you ever tried advertising late at night while all your competitors are sleeping?

-If you’ve ever been part of a hot topic debate like the Bermuda Triangle, the moon landing, or Quality Scores, then you know there’s a lot of information out there that isn’t true.
+If you’ve ever been part of a hot topic debate like the Bermuda Triangle (Amelia, are you out there?), the moon landing (what happened in those 2 minutes of radio silence?), or Quality Scores, then you know there’s a lot of information out there that isn’t true.

-Let’s bust some of the myths that still surround Quality Scores.
+Let’s bust some of the Quality Score myths.

-Contrary to popular belief, ad extensions do not directly impact Quality Scores.
-They’re part of the newer ad rank equation, but again, have no causation when it comes to Quality Scores.
+Contrary to popular belief, ad extensions don’t directly impact Quality Scores.
+They’re part of the newer ad rank equation, but again, they have no causation for Quality Scores.

-The confusion may have started with the fact that ad extensions help increase the real estate space of your ad.
-More real estate can increase your chances of clicks and, therefore, increase your click-through-rates and Quality Scores.
+The confusion may have started with the fact that ad extensions increase the real estate space of your ad.
+More real estate increases your click chances and, therefore, increases your click-through rates and Quality Scores.
 Ad extensions themselves, however, won’t have a direct effect.

 However, there’s also an overall account Quality Score that you can uncover with hidden Google Ads scripts, like this one from Optmyzr.

-Quality Score is not a key performance indicator.
-Cost per conversion and conversion rates are.
+But be careful.
+Quality Score is not a key performance indicator—cost per conversion and conversion rates are.